 How to add a stock image in BEE

-Simply pull up the file manager in the BEE editor by clicking on Change image when an existing image is selected, or by adding a new image block and clicking on Browse.
-Open your Image folder, then select the new Search free photos button in the top bar.
+When you are editing an email or a landing page with BEE’s drag-and-drop builder, simply pull up the file manager by clicking on Change image when an existing image is selected, or by adding a new image block and clicking on Browse.
+Navigate to the folder where you want to update your image, and the select Search free photos button in the top bar.

 2. Edit stock photos to make them your own.